domonkoss/ceudsd/seminar/3-sql/README.md

 # New data from World Bank

-We will add a new set of tables form a World Bank database.
+We will add a new set of tables form a World Bank database (http://databank.worldbank.org/data/databases)

 Normally this should be batch run of an .sql file.
 In our case this is the worldbank.sql added in this folder.
+This time we will run the content of the .sql file command by command.

 For each table we will do the following steps: